crdrost/essay-seeds/religion/atlas_reminded.md

 things which seem true to us.
 Where Ayn Rand wants to avoid the junk heap, she does it by sweeping it under a carpet and pretending that it is not there.

+I will give one very peculiar example of this before I go on.
+Objectivist ethics was the original libertarian philosophy that I know of to make a case for the "eye-for-an-eye" system: she classifies force as "initiated" or "retaliatory" and gives sanction to retaliation, while forcing the sin into the initiation.
+In *The Objectivist Ethics* she says:

+    Men have the right to use physical force only in retaliation and only against those who initiate its use.
+The ethical principle involved is simple and clear-cut: it is the difference between murder and self- defense.
+A holdup man seeks to gain a value, wealth, by killing his victim; the victim does not grow richer by killing a holdup man.
+The principle is: no man may obtain any values from others by resorting to physical force.

 Probably the best voice on the value of intuition comes from Kant, whose analogy in the *Critique of Pure Reason* comes readily to my mind: